pataruco/ga-lessons/html-css/html-css.md

 ## Technical requirements

 - Use HTML5 structural elements (nav, header, footer)
-- Use Elements and Classes to to select and style elements on the page
+- Use Elements and Classes to select and style elements on the page
 - Follow naming conventions, maintain consistency across .html and .css files and use best practices for naming classes
 - Use a unique `title` and a single unique `h1` tag
 - Show images using `img` tags including unique `alt` attributes